Chamber Music Compositions

 "Boukas is an absolutely amazing man of music- as a composer, a world-class performer and teacher of contemporary Brazilian music.
 He has completely absorbed this tradition, melding it with contemporary classical idioms to compose a series of pieces in a wholly new and different style.
 He is poised to receive major international commissions for new works."

-"Through more than thirty years of dedication to the creation and study of Brazilian music, Richard Boukas has gone far beyond those genres closest to jazz such as bossa nova and MPB of the 1970's and 1980's.
+"With more than forty years of dedication to the creation and study of Brazilian music, Richard Boukas has gone far beyond those genres closest to jazz such as bossa nova and MPB of the 1970's and 1980's.
 His impressive body of composer tribute compositions for Diálogos Duo fuses a wide range of traditional genres (including choro, baião, maracatu, congada, frevo) with styles of contemporary composers such as Guinga and Hermeto Pascoal.
 To date, Boukas’s work is the most significant contribution to guitar and clarinet literature based on Brazilian music.”

 Dr. Bruno Mangueira